23 April 2018

 Integration for greater insights

-Beyond the simpler automation tools, Flow can be integrated with Microsoft PowerBI, an analytics tool, and PowerApps, an app building tool, to develop sophisticated apps on one seamless platform.
+Beyond the simpler automation tools, Power Automate can be integrated with PowerBI, an analytics tool, and PowerApps, an app building tool, to develop sophisticated apps on one seamless platform.
 It helps you to connect your apps with your data, gain insight, and make data-driven decisions.
 While this is rather less simple than merely integrating email addresses, it does give some remarkable outcomes for a modest consulting spend.
 Until now, these are capabilities only available on a large corporate budget.